ElectronSutra/venture/pages/2-systems/2-1-combat/2-1-1-turn-order-and-init.md

 Turn order begins with whoever has the highest Initaive, and proceeds down from there, skipping any ticks where no one is acting.

-On your turn, you can take 1 _combat action_ and 1 _movement action_.
+On your turn, you can take 1 _combat action_ and 1 _reflexive move_.

 After you take your combat action, you may choose to _flurry_ and take a second combat action by spending Initiative.

 Lastly, you gain 5m from combat adrenaline.

+### Delaying Your Action

+You may always choose to act _after_ you normally would.
+When it comes around to your tick, you may declare that you are delaying your action.
+You hold your action until you choose to spend it.

 ### Formal Start-of-Turn Execution